wexond/browser-base/README.md

 </div>

-> Note: This project is no longer under active development, though, we will still accept Pull Requests.

 # Features

 - **Wexond Shield** - Browse the web without any ads and don't let websites to track you.
 Thanks to the Wexond Shield powered by [Cliqz](https://github.com/cliqz-oss/adblocker), websites can load even 8 times faster!